Skip to main content

 • app.json - Expo configuration (app name, bundle ID, etc.)

-• .env - Environment variables (API keys)
+• .env - Environment variables (API keys, backend provider)

 • package.json - App-specific dependencies